RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading.md

 2.  _(Optional)_ Upgrade each database in the cluster.

-You don't have to upgrade the databases in cluster, however, new features and important fixes might not be enabled until you do so.
+You don't have to upgrade the databases in your cluster, however, new features and important fixes might not be enabled until you do so.

 ## Supported upgrade paths